When Can I Get My Scar Money?

 Settling Right

-This is because the Rhode Island Workers’ Compensation Act is remedial in nature and is designed with some benevolent purposes for helping the injured worker.
+This is because the Rhode Island Workers’ Compensation Act is remedial in nature and is designed with benevolent purposes for helping the injured worker.
 So, the last thing a judge would want to see is that an employee is trying to settle a case that is clearly not in his or her best interest.
+For general settlement guidance, our workers compensation lawyers in Rhode Island can help you understand how approval works.
+You can also review our RI workers’ comp benefits to understand how settlements affect long-term rights.

 What the Judge Looks At

-The judge will look at whether or not the employee understands the settlement and the consequences of the settlement, as well as whether or not the employee is capable of some sort of work, even if it’s light or restricted in nature.
-The judge will also consider whether or not the employee has something in place to be able to receive future medical treatment.
-This is because a settlement typically means that the insurance company is no longer responsible for paying for future medical bills.
-Some judges will have other questions that they will ask in order to determine whether the settlement is in the best of interest of all parties.
+The judge will look at whether or not the employee understands the settlement and the consequences of the settlement, as well as whether the employee is capable of some sort of work, even if it’s light or restricted in nature.
+The judge will also consider whether the employee has a plan in place to receive future medical treatment, since a settlement typically means the insurance company will no longer be responsible for paying medical bills.
+Judges may also ask additional questions to ensure the settlement is in the best interest of all parties.
+It may help to review related topics such as how settlements work or choosing the right settlement option.

 Win Your Workers' Comp or Personal Injury Case